-The church was erected at the turn of the 15th and 16th centuries.
-In the first half of the 18th century, a timber tower was added to it from the west.
-During the storm in 1776, this tower was destroyed, and then in 1854-1855 it was thoroughly renovated and decorated with a new, pointed top.
-In the period from 1945 to around 1975, the temple was abandoned and devastated.
-It was only in the years 1974-1982 that a thorough renovation was carried out, and in the years 1985-1986 a styleless sacristy was placed in the place of the former tower.
+The village of Lubiatowo (Lübtow) was recorded in documents for the first time in 1235.
+A brick church was erected there at the turn of the 15th and 16th centuries.
+In 1578, from the foundation of Marcus von Schöning, a Renaissance gallery and a patron’s bench were placed there.
+The equipment underwent further early modern changes in the 17th and 18th centuries.
+In the first half of the 18th century, a timber tower was added to the west, which was damaged in a storm in 1776, and then in the years 1854-1855 it was renovated and decorated with a new cupola.
+In the period from 1945 to around 1975, the building was abandoned and was subject to devastation.
+Only in the years 1974-1982 a thorough renovation was carried out, culminating in a consecration under a new dedication.
+In the years 1985-1986, a stylless sacristy was erected in the place of the tower.

 The church was built on a small hill in the middle of the village, with the use of untreated erratic stones, as well as bricks from which the corners and architectural details were created.
 Originally, it was a small, aisleless building on a rectangular plan with dimensions of 15.3 x 8.7 meters, having the simplest possible layout, typical for small villages.
 Initially, the church probably did not have any annex, and the tower, if it existed, was a free-standing, wooden structure.

 The austere, buttresses-free façades of the church were separated by small windows and a stepped, pointed, chamfered portal set in the middle of the southern wall.
 Two windows with stepped jambs flanked the portal on both sides, and an oculus was placed right above it.
 A single, two-light window was inserted on the axis of the eastern wall.
 The western wall had an auxiliary entrance opening (pointed, stepped), while the northern façade was probably originally devoid of openings.